Rootpie-Studios/RAG-research/source/BASELINE_SEMANTIC_CHUNK/README.md

 # PDF Q&A System with Semantic Search

+## Introduction

-This project implements a system for question-answering over PDF documents using semantic search.
-It leverages OpenAI embeddings, ChromaDB for vector storage, and LangChain's `SemanticChunker` for intelligent document parsing.
+This code is based on the `BASELINE Code` and was created to Evaluate LangChain's `SemanticChunker` for intelligent document parsing.
 The system processes PDF documents, embeds questions, queries the document store, and evaluates the results, providing detailed metrics and visualizations.